 Assessment of Current Technologies: How is it done today, who are the leading researchers (domestic/international) studying the problem, and what are the limitations of their current approaches?

-Approach: Explain your proposed R&D approach (for each work packages) and how does it differ from what others are working on?
+Approach: Explain your proposed R&D approach (for each work package) and how does it differ from what others are working on?
 Why do you think your proposal will be successful?